What is speaking in tongues and what does it prove?

 All of the groups that claim to have the ability to speak in tongues, speak something that is nonsensical or is, at the very least, no known language.
 Often it follows a rhythm, but it has no language construct.
 Occasionally someone will claim they are speaking in the language of angels.
 The problem then is: how would a non-believer know or even be impressed with someone speaking the language of angels, if there was no one available to verify whether the speakers were speaking that language or were faking it?

 Ultimately, the conclusion is that tongue speaking, as it was done in the days of the New Testament, does not match what is called tongue speaking today.
-It was a known language, used for the purpose of impressing unbelievers and to spread the word to different nations.
-It was said that it would end and all indications are that all requirements for it ending occurred many centuries ago.
+It was a known language, used for the purpose of impressing unbelievers and spreading the word to different nations.
+It was said that it would end and all indications are that all requirements for its ending occurred many centuries ago.